-• These speech-recognition headsets feature industrial grade use of Bluetooth wireless technology, optimal noise cancellation, an adjustable microphone boom, and a lightweight headband.

-- The headset electronics module may be shared among technicians, while the headband remains assigned to a single user for hygiene purposes. - Accessories are available to fit different work environments. - At a minimum, Honeywell recommends purchasing one headband for every technician and one electronics module for every non-overlapping technician per shift.
+- These speech-recognition headsets feature industrial grade use of Bluetooth wireless technology, optimal noise cancellation, an adjustable microphone boom, and a lightweight headband. - The headset electronics module may be shared among technicians, while the headband remains assigned to a single user for hygiene purposes. - · Accessories are available to fit different work environments. - At a minimum, Honeywell recommends purchasing one headband for every technician and one electronics module for every non-overlapping technician per shift.

-Vocollect device/battery chargers
+Honeywell device/battery chargers

-- The Talkman A700 solution offers a 6-Bay Device Charger and a 12-Bay Battery Charger, both capable of being wall mounted. - The SRX2/SRX3 Headset Battery Charger can charge up to 20 batteries at one time, and it can be wall mounted to keep it secure. - The SRX-SL Headset Battery Charger can charge up to six batteries at a time.
+- The Talkman A700x solution offers a 6-Bay Device Charger and a 12-Bay Battery Charger, both capable of being wall mounted. - The SRX3 Headset Battery Charger can charge up to 20 batteries at one time, and it can be wall mounted to keep it secure.